ppprs/the_rules/rules.md

 ### 2.6 | Brakes

 Contrary to popular assumption mechanical brakes are required equipment.
 Motor braking must not be the only method of braking.
 Ground contact brakes, (aka a stick with rubber stapled to it that rubs against the ground) are banned.
-Ground contact brakes, (aka a stick with rubber stapled to it that rubs against the ground) are banned.Ground contact brakes, (aka a stick with rubber stapled to it that rubs against the ground) are banned.
+Ground contact brakes, (aka a stick with rubber stapled to it that rubs against the ground) are banned.
+One last time read it out loud now: Ground contact brakes, (aka a stick with rubber stapled to it that rubs against the ground) are banned.
+Also, ground contact brakes are banned.
 Mechanical brakes must be capable of stopping the vehicle in full and comply with our qualifying round.
 See qualifying for specifications.

 ### 2.7 | Motors